Human Resources

 Childcare Nursing care |

-Pregnancy leave | Pregnancy to 46 days before childbirth |
+Pregnancy leave | From pregnancy to 46 days before childbirth |

 ---|---|---|

-Maternity leave | 45 days before childbirth to 56 days after childbirth | |
+Maternity leave | From 45 days before childbirth to 56 days after childbirth | |

-Childcare leave | Can be taken until the child reaches three years of age | |
+Childcare leave | Mothers can take childcare leave until the child reaches three years of age | |

-Nursing care leave | 5 days per year per eligible family member | |
+Nursing care leave (Short term) | 5 days per year per eligible family member | |

-Nursing care leave | Total of 365 days per eligible family member | |
+Nursing care leave (Long term) | Total of 365 days per eligible family member | |

 Nursing care: Measures to shorten work hours, etc. | Shortening/staggering of work hours, exemption from overtime/late night work, application of flextime system | |